MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 # [.NET (WPF/WinForms)](#tab/dotnet)

-**Should you use default or custom location?**
+**Should you use default or custom UDF location?**

-For .NET (WPF/WinForms) apps, in most cases, you should specify a custom location, rather than using the default UDF location.
+In most cases, you should specify a custom UDF location, rather than using the default UDF location.
 This ensures that the WebView2 control has Write access so that the WebView2 control is able to create the UDF and then write to it.

-**How do you specify a custom location?**
+**How do you specify a custom UDF location?**

-For .NET apps (both WPF & WinForms), you should specify a custom UDF location, rather than using the default UDF location.
 You should specify the same folder where all other app data is stored.

 Use the [CoreWebView2Environment.CreateAsync method](https://docs.microsoft.com/dotnet/api/microsoft.web.webview2.core.corewebview2environment.createasync), passing a `userDataFolder` parameter.